 “The role of hot mate in increasing the risk of cancer of esophagus, larynx, and oral cavity seems to be supported by several epidemiological studies.
 The temperature could act by damaging the mucosa or accelerating metabolic reactions, including those with carcinogenic substances in tobacco and alcohol.”

 Anyway, about this heartburn and reflux.
 I didn’t go straight to famotidine (H2 antagonists) or omeprazole (Prilosec, a popular PPI med).
 I started out with natural remedies to see if that would calm things down.
 This was my strategy and it worked!

 At the time of this writing, just one week later I experienced a complete turnaround, to the tune of about 80% relief, and so I wanted to share the news in case it would help you as well.
 The first thing I did was start eating smaller meals, and chewing each bite a lot more than I used to.
 This alone was useful.
 Here is more remedies for Reflux and Esophagitis :

 For me, the yerba mate was the problem.
 I suspect that some of the essential oils I was swallowing by mouth might have also contributed but I am not sure of that one.
 I’m back to diffuse the essential oils, not ingesting them.
 If you can find out what triggers your pain, then discontinue it.

 2. Discontinue spices and hot foods.

 The news on hot tea is bad.
-According to the article published in International Journal of Cancer, drinking tea daily that is about 140 degrees had a 90% higher chance of developing esophageal cancer.
+According to the article published in the International Journal of Cancer, drinking tea daily which is about 140 degrees had a 90% higher chance of developing esophageal cancer.
 That’s crazy high.
 Drink it lukewarm, not too hot.

 3. Drink Marshmallow root water.